AnnaVargova/AutomationShield_wiki/FloatShield.md

 The operation of the MATLAB API is otherwise completely identical to the aforementioned Arduino version.
 Therefore methods such as `calibrate()`, `sensorRead()`, `actuatorWrite()` and `referenceRead()` are all implemented for the FloatShield in MATLAB.

 ## <a name="simulink"/>Simulink API
-Running a script installs the Simulink API similarly to the previously discussed MATLAB module.
-An installation of the [Simulink Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) is required.
+An even more intuitive to create control loops and perform live experiments is the Simulink API for the HeatShield.
+It utilizes the [Simulink Support Package for Arduino Hardware](https://www.mathworks.com/matlabcentral/fileexchange/40312-simulink-support-package-for-arduino-hardware) which supplies algorithmic units in blocks that access the hardware functionality.

 The collection of the algorithmic blocks will be then available for use through the Simulink Library (see figure below) and may be combined with all the other available blocks to create feedback control applications.
+The Simulink API retains the naming convention and features for individual input and output blocks ('Actuator Write', 'Sensor Read' and 'Reference Read') and a comprehensive block representing the entire device is also available ('FloatShield').

+![float_blocks](https://user-images.githubusercontent.com/18485913/71268008-3c0a0e00-234c-11ea-9bea-8acd2670d89a.png)

 In direct contrast with the way MATLAB handles Arduinos, the block scheme in [Simulink](https://www.mathworks.com/downloads/) is transcribed into C/C++, then compiled to machine code and uploaded to the microcontroller unit (MCU).
 In other words, code is run directly on the microcontroller.
 Simulink not only transcribes the block schemes for hardware, it also maintains the connection between the development computer and MCU.
 This way controllers can be fine-tuned in a live session, or data may be displayed and logged conveniently.

-The Simulink API retains the naming convention and features for individual input and output blocks (`Actuator Write`, `Sensor Read` and `Reference Read`) and a comprehensive block representing the entire device is also available (`FloatShield`).

-![float_blocks](https://user-images.githubusercontent.com/18485913/71268008-3c0a0e00-234c-11ea-9bea-8acd2670d89a.png)

 # <a name="examples"/>Examples